When your Pregnancy is Fake

 I am sure you were pretty excited to have your first baby.
 But perceived pregnancies may not always culminate with the anticipated baby.
 In rare cases, you might believe you are pregnant, only later to realize that it was all a phantom.

-Yes, there is a medical condition described as phantom pregnancy, which basically is a false believe that you are pregnant.
+Yes, there is a medical condition described as phantom pregnancy, which basically is a false belief that you are pregnant.
 The clinical name for it is pseudocyesis.
 It is a condition where you develop all the signs of pregnancy, ranging from appropriate weight gain, nausea and vomiting, breast enlargement and even the sensation of fetal movements.

 The belly even enlarges as would normally happen with a growing pregnancy.
 But when you do a pregnancy test, the result is usually negative, and there is no fetus seen following ultrasound scans.
 Bizarrely, the condition can also happen in men.